cdoublev/css/doc/parse/README.md

   >
   > [...]

 Entry points can receive a string, tokens, or component values, and output the expected structure: a component value, a declaration, a rule, or a list of them.
-They are not intended to be used at an intermediate step of the recursive parsing process, since some algorithms output high-level objects that are not a string, tokens, or component values.
+They are not intended to be used at an intermediate step of the recursive parse process, since some algorithms output high-level objects that are not a string, tokens, or component values.

 Algorithms for a rule and a declaration require validating them in the context against their grammar: